 Add vanilla bean, espresso, cinnamon and salt, mix well.

 To assemble the cake, place one cake layer on your serving plate and spread with 1/3 cup of the buttercream.
 Repeat this process until all cake layers are placed.
 Smear buttercream on top and sides of the cake.
-Top the cake with dark chocolate truffle.
+Top the cake with chocolate truffles.

 Cover and refrigerate the cake.
 Leave out in room temperature for at least an hour prior to serving.